-Family Characteristics: (Liliaceae or Lily family) This plant family of about 3,500 species consists of mostly perennial herbs.
+Liliaceae, or Lily family.
+This plant family of about 3,500 species consists of mostly perennial herbs.
 Plants of this family tend to have narrow, parallel-veined leaves and underground storage organs such as rhizomes, bulbs, corms, or tubers.
 Some of the plants that make up the Liliaceae family are evergreen succulents, onion, garlic and tulips.

-A deciduous bulb that is native to California and Southern Oregon.
-Its habitat tends to be stream banks, forming large colonies along the California Coastal range, and Sierra Nevada, up to 6,000 ft.
-It can be found in bog, woodlands, and sunny edges.
+A deciduous bulb that is native to California and southern Oregon.
+Its habitat tends to be stream banks, forming large colonies along the California coastal range, and Sierra Nevada, up to 6,000 ft.
+It can be found in bogs, woodlands, and sunny edges.

 Growth habits: Spread by creeping rhizomatous bulbs.
 The stout stems are 3-6 ft. high with whorls of pale- to deep-green, narrow leaves.
 Each stem bears one to several nodding, yellow, orange or red, maroon-spotted flowers at its apex.

-Flowers: The flowers are hermaphrodite, contain both male and female organs, and are pollinated by bees and butterflies.
-Crimson red with orange nodding flowers 2 to 4 inches wide with reflexed tepals bloom on short stalks above whorled lanceolate (lance shaped) leaves for about four weeks in July.
+Flowers: The flowers are hermaphroditic, containing both male and female organs, and are pollinated by bees and butterflies.
+Crimson red with orange nodding, flowers are two to four inches wide with reflexed tepals.
+They bloom on short stalks above whorled lanceolate (lance shaped) leaves for about four weeks in July.

-Ethnobotanical uses: The root of this plant is edible, and can be cooked in a way similar to potatoes
+The root of this plant is edible, and can be cooked in a way similar to potatoes.

-Other information: The Pitkin Marsh Lily, a subspecies of the Leopard Lily, is on the U.S. Endangered Species List.
+The Pitkin marsh lily, a subspecies of the leopard lily, is on the U.S. Endangered Species List.
 It is classified as endangered in California and is found in Marin, Napa, and Sonoma Counties.
-The Pitkin Marsh Lily has been squeezed out by development and have been subject to competition with invasive plant species, hungry cattle, and horticulturists looking to nip a few plants.
+The Pitkin marsh lily has been squeezed out by development and subject to competition with invasive plant species, hungry cattle, and horticulturists looking to nip a few plants.